99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 # Auto scaling group
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/f861c0d3-3b2a-4546-a6fd-2ab0a6252823">

+Auto Scaling groups CANNOT span across multiple Regions, they CAN span across the AZs of a Region.!!

 in cloud you can get rid or add servers quickly
 the goal of ASG is to
 - scale out (add EC2) to match increase in load
-- scale in (rem.
-EC2) to match decrease in load
+- scale in (remove EC2) to match decrease in load
 - ensure we have a min and max number of EC2 running
 - registered new instances to ELB
 - ASG launch template contains info on how the new instance should be created